 - There is no restriction on the order of distances in which badges are obtained (i.e. a 30yd badge may be obtained before a shorter distance is attempted, which may then be obtained at a later date).

 - You can only claim one 252 score per day.

 - Scores can be recorded on a separate sheet, as part of a club round or as the first scores arrows of a larger round.

 - It is the responsibility of the archer concerned to make a claim on the correct score card witnessed by at least one other archer, who will record the scores and sign and print their name on completion.

 - The claim should be brought to the attention of the Records Officer, who will be responsible for verifying the scores and claims; and ensuring that the true spirit of the award scheme has been complied with.

 The awards for the average club archer are achievable but not easy at the longer distances.
 This makes it challenging for all but the very best club shooters.
 If you don’t believe us try it with a few of your beginners at 30 yards or club archers at 80 yards.

-The badges for this award can be seen at the Reading Archers web-site.
 They are personal achievement awards and a charge of £1 per badge is made to archers.
 To claim your badge please complete an application form and return to the Records Officers along with the badge cost.